Solaxun/order_matcher/README.md

 The following keys will be added for you when the Order is created:
 - :trade-id (UUID representing an individual trade)
 - :order-time (time at which the trade was entered)

-Once a trade has been made, execute it by calling `add-order` with the trade as an argument.

-## Examples

 Create a limit order to buy 4 shares of aapl at a price of 114.1 or better: